-With the exception of trainees in the final calendar year of training prior to the award of the CCT, all chemical pathology trainees who meet the criteria described in section 3.2 will transfer to this transitional curriculum.
-Chemical pathology (metabolic medicine) trainees who are not in their final year of training must transfer to the 2021 chemical pathology curriculum.
+With the exception of trainees in the final year of training prior to the award of the CCT, all chemical pathology (metabolic medicine) trainees who meet the entry requirements for this curriculum will transfer to this curriculum unless they do not meet the entry requirements.
+In this instance, such trainees must transfer to the transitional chemical pathology curriculum.